jay-esh/haskell-course-notes/notes/HighOnFunctions/HighOnFunctions.md

 Then how do we create functions with several arguments?

-This happens because of curried functions.
+This is possible due to curried functions.
-Curried functions are the functions which take the first argument as their only argument and then return a function which takes the second argument as the its only argument and so on.
+Curried functions are the functions which take the first argument as their only argument and then return a function which takes the second argument as its only argument and so on.

 For example min function, we think it takes in 2 arguments
 ```
 min 1 2
 ```
-But it takes in 1 argument and then returns a function "(min 1)" and this function then takes "2" as its argument.
+But it takes in 1 argument and then returns a function "(min 1)" and then "(min 1)" function takes "2" as its argument.
 ```
 (min 1) 2
 ```